rhys-the-davies/rhys-the-davies/README.md

 ## Hello there 👋 what can I do for you?

-### I am a Product Manager of Digital Climate Solutions at South Pole
+### I am ...

-- 🌱 I’m currently/always learning how to be a better Product Manager
+- 🌱 Learning how to be a better Product Manager
-- 📖 I write a newsletter and a book in my spare time: https://rhysthedavies.substack.com/subscribe
+- 📖 Writing a newsletter and a book: https://www.rhysthedavies.com/subscribe
-- 🤔 I’m a writer and story teller always looking for cool things to contribute to
+- 🤔 A writer and story teller  looking for cool things to contribute to
-- 💬 Ask me about anything you want
+- 💬 Happy to help
-- 😄 Pronouns: He/Him
+- 😄 He/Him

+### I have been...

+**A Group Product Manager of Digital Climate Solutions at South Pole**

-### Before that I work for Canonical as a Product Manager for 5 products, living in London but working remotely:
+**Before that I work for Canonical as a Product Manager for 5 products, living in London but working remotely:**

 - 🔭 I worked on [Ubuntu Appliances](https://ubuntu.com/appliance), [Snapcraft](https://snapcraft.io), [Multipass](https://multipass.run), [LXD](https://linuxcontainers.org), [Ubuntu Robotics](https://ubuntu.com/robotics), [Mir](https://mir-server.io) and [Raspberry Pi initiatives](https://ubuntu.com/download/raspberry-pi) at [Canonical](https://canonical.com).